getrafty-org/getrafty/site/src/etc/use-docker.md

 ### Check Docker has been installed

-This should output an hello message from Docker
+This should output a hello message from Docker

 ```bash
 docker run hello-world